 In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of cancer information management.
-These technical standards are published in the application for admission to health programs and the student handbook and/or are available from program faculty.
+These technical standards are published in the application for admission to health programs and the student handbook.